 Comprehensive archives include those of:

-Special Collections hosts the Lick Observatory Records, as well as the papers of several astronomers associated with the Observatory.
-These collections form the Archives of the Lick Observatory, which includes records from about 1870 to the mid-twentieth century describing the founding construction and operation of the observatory and documenting all aspects of the early astronomical ambitions and achievements of its founders.
-View the finding aids for the following series of the Lick Observatory Records:
+Special Collections hosts the Lick Observatory Archives, which includes records from about 1870 to the mid-twentieth century describing the founding construction and operation of the observatory and documenting all aspects of the early astronomical ambitions and achievements of its founders.

 Special Collections holdings on the history of astronomy, including many pre-1850 editions, originated from the collection of the Lick Observatory Library.
 Its Horoscope of Hanns Hannibal Hütter von Hütterhofen written by Johannes Kepler in the late 1500s is one unique example.